jammidee/laframerag/README.md

 # Laframerag

-Laframerag is an Electron application template meticulously crafted to expedite the initiation of new Electron projects using NLP and AI for RAG.
+Laframerag is an Electron application template meticulously crafted to expedite the initiation of new Electron projects using NLP and AI for Retrieval Augmented Generation (RAG).
 This boilerplate equips developers with pre-configured common initializations and processes, empowering them to jumpstart their projects with enhanced efficiency.

 ## Project Overview

-Laframerag is an ElectronJS boilerplate specifically tailored for desktop application development, NLP and AI for RAG.
+Laframerag is an ElectronJS boilerplate specifically tailored for desktop application development, NLP, and AI for RAG.

 ## Goal / Purpose

-The overarching goal of Laframetron is to deliver an application framework that can be seamlessly compiled for various operating systems and platforms while maintaining optimal functionality.
+The overarching goal of Laframerag is to deliver an application framework that can be seamlessly compiled for various operating systems and platforms while maintaining optimal functionality.

 ## Key Benefits